/images/resources/operate/tutorials-upgrades.png

 For major upgrades, server dependency versions, or the Java runtime, may change to a newer version.
 This does not necessarily mean you have to create new versions of plugins in advance of every major upgrade.
 Plugins built with an older version of Java, or using an old version of a server dependency, typically work with a newer version of the Curity Identity Server without changes.
 In some cases however, the upgrade instructions may indicate that an old library or Java version is no longer supported for security reasons.
 In this case, you need to upgrade custom plugins as well.

 Although most upgrades are straightforward, the process can consist of multiple steps.
-If you are on a very old version of the Curity Identity Server you may need to run multiple campaigns to upgrade the system to the latest product version.
-The following sections describe the high level steps that we recommend for an upgrade process.
+If you are on a very old version of the Curity Identity Server you should carefully read upgrade instructions to understand all steps to upgrade to the latest product version.
+The following sections describe the main upgrade steps that Curity recommends.

 Produce a New Machine Image